 The Rise of SEO

 Many companies like to think they don’t need SEO to be found.
 But, the history of changing Internet trends suggests otherwise.
 Businesses have been told over the last 15-20 years that they needed websites, blogs and social media sites.
-Many didn’t listen at first, but soon realized their blunders.
+Many didn’t listen at first, but soon realised their blunders.
 This pattern is now becoming the case with SEO.

 With the rate that search engines Google update their algorithms, the only way to stay ahead of the game with a digital presence on Facebook, Twitter, WordPress or anywhere else is through the use of SEO.
 If people can’t find you online, your business will not flourish.